ml-retrospectives/neurips2019/_pages/04_schedule.md

 | Closing remarks                    | 17:40-17:45 |

+## Meta-analyses

+All Meta-analyses are for 10 minutes.

+- Smarter prototyping for neural learning (Prabhu Pradhan)
+- Advances in deep learning for skin cancer detection (Andre Pacheco)
+- Unsupervised minimax (Juergen Schmidhuber)

 ## Lightning Talks

-All Lightning Talks are for 5 minutes only.
+All Lightning Talks are for 5 minutes.

 - An Intriguing Failing of Convolutional Neural Networks and the CoordConv Solution (Rosanne Liu)
 - Learning the structure of deep sparse graphical models (Zoubhin Gharamani)
 - Lessons Learned from The Lottery Ticket Hypothesis (Jonathan Frankle)
 - FiLM: Visual Reasoning with a General Conditioning Layer (Ethan Perez)
 - Deep Ptych: Subsampled Fourier Ptychography via Generative Priors (Farhad Shamstad)
-- Markov games that people play (Michael Littman)
 - Deep Reinforcement Learning That Matters (Riashat Islam)
-- Smarter prototyping for neural learning (Prabhu Pradhan)
-- Advances in deep learning for skin cancer detection (Andre Pacheco)
-- Unsupervised minimax (Juergen Schmidhuber)